leonardblaschek/ZFP2/README.md

 All source data (*i.e.* analysed data used to create the figures) is available from `ZFP_data.xlsx`.
 The corresponding R script `2024-04_ZFP2_figures.rmd` loads data directly from this file and expects its sheet order.
+Figure panel 5B has no corresponding code, since it was made by co-authors.

 Sheet|Figure panel
 -----|------------